Hope fading as deaths in Turkey, Syria quake pass 11,000

 In Syria, aid efforts have been hampered by the ongoing war and the isolation of the rebel-held region along the border, which is surrounded by Russia-backed government forces.
 Syria itself is an international pariah under Western sanctions linked to the war.

-The European Union said Wednesday that Syria had asked for humanitarian assistance to deal with the victims of the devastating earthquake.
+The European Union said Wednesday that Syria had asked for humanitarian assistance to help earthquake victims.
 An EU representative insisted the bloc’s sanctions against the Syrian government had no impact on its potential to help.

-On Wednesday, Syrian Prime Minister Hussein Arnous visited neighborhoods in the northern city of Aleppo where buildings collapsed because of the earthquake.
+The U.N. humanitarian coordinator for Syria, Muhannad Hadi, said Wednesday that there was still no access to the Bab al-Hawa border crossing into rebel-held Syria, the only terminal where U.N. aid can be delivered, because of damaged roads.

-“Our priority now is to rescue the people who are still under the rubble,” he said.
+Using other crossings, or sending the aid across conflict lines from Damascus, requires “multiple levels of coordination between different parties, security, humanitarian, NGOs,” he said.
+“It’s not a straightforward operation.”

 In rebel-held parts of northwest Syria, rescuers pulled a man, a woman and four children from the rubble in the towns of Salqeen, Harem and Jinderis, according to the White Helmets group.